Information for institutions on maths and English condition of funding.

 Home educated students

-A student who has been home educated and wishes to attend an FE institution will need to comply with the condition of funding.
-This will apply to those who enrol on a study programme of 150 hours or more at an institution.
+A student who has previously been home educated and wishes to continue their education at an FE institution must comply with the condition of funding.

 Students who speak limited English studying maths qualifications

 A student who speaks limited English will still need to have maths in their programme, at a suitable level.
 This could be phased into the programme as their ability in English improves.
 For example, a student could study an ESOL qualification in the first term and enrol on a maths qualification in the second term.

 Students on short study programmes

 To ensure those that want to study short courses are not discouraged from doing so, there is flexibility for those on small part time programmes of less than 150 planned hours.
 Students on these programmes do not have to study maths and English qualifications approved for the condition of funding.
 However, we expect institutions to include some maths and English content in programmes taken by such students to facilitate their learning.

 Students achieving a GCSE or equivalent outside of their study programme